ThomasLindskov/Communal/README.md

 ## Website
 The app is available at [link](https://communal.netlify.app/).
 Things to do:
-* Create an account
+* Create a new account
-* Log in
+* Log in to your existing account
-* Change profile picture and information
+* Update your profile picture and information
-* Chat in general chats
+* Participate in general chats
-* Chat in private chats
+* Send and receive private messages
-* Create other users to see persistent chat messages
+* Create additional users to test how messages persist and update in real-time.

 ## Technology Stack